 5.20.4.2 Access Availability Reporting

-For an MA PDU session using the ATSSS Low Layer (ATSSS-LL) or MPTCP steering functionality, the SMF may request the UPF to report when it cannot send downlink GBR traffic over its on-going access, e.g. based on access availability and unavailability report from the UE, by provisioning an SRR with an Access Availability Control Information IE requesting the UPF to report when an access (3GPP or non-3GPP access) becomes available or unavailable.
+For an MA PDU session using the ATSSS Low Layer (ATSSS-LL), MPTCP or MPQUIC steering functionality, the SMF may request the UPF to report when it cannot send downlink GBR traffic over its on-going access, e.g. based on access availability and unavailability report from the UE, by provisioning an SRR with an Access Availability Control Information IE requesting the UPF to report when an access (3GPP or non-3GPP access) becomes available or unavailable.

 If so instructed, when detecting a change in an access availability, the UPF shall send an Access Availability Report to the SMF, indicating the access type and whether the access has become available or unavailable.